nhilee0513/DATA4319-Machine-Learning-Project/README.md

 - Autoencoding

 ## Instructor:
-Randy Davila, Ph.D.
+- Randy Davila, Ph.D.
-Assistant Professor of Data Science
+- Assistant Professor of Data Science
-Department of Mathematics and Statistics
+- Department of Mathematics and Statistics
-One Main, Houston TX 77002
+- One Main, Houston TX 77002
-Email: DavilaR@uhd.edu
+- Email: DavilaR@uhd.edu

 ### Course Description:
 This senior level data science course blends the predictive perspective of statistical pattern recognition together with the algorithmic perspectives of machine learning.
-Topics include, but are not limited to: